-To meet the fruit and the vegetable components, the minimum creditable serving size is 1⁄2 cup.
+To meet the fruit and the vegetable components, the minimum creditable serving size is 1⁄2 cup (for example, 1/4 cup for raw, leafy greens and 1⁄2 cup for dried fruit).
 For clarification, this creditable serving size is different from the 1⁄2 cup of fruits or vegetables required for a reimbursable meal selected by a student under OVS.